GNOME/librsvg/CONTRIBUTING.md

     indentation, but don't want it to make changes on its own:
     `cargo fmt --all -- --check`

-***Installing rustfmt*** As of 2018/Jun, our continuous integration pipeline assumes the Rust nightly version of rustfmt.
+***Installing rustfmt*** As of 2018/Sep, our continuous integration pipeline assumes the version of rustfmt that is distributed though the stable channel of [rustup](rustup.rs).
 You can install it with

 ```
-cargo +nightly install --force rustfmt-nightly
+rustup component add rustfmt-preview
 ```

-Note that rustfmt changes frequently.
-If the CI pipeline fails on the `Lint` stage because your code is formatted differently, try updating your rustfmt.
-Hopefully this will stabilize once rustfmt reaches version 1.0.

 ### Test suite